subspace/subspace-old-ts/readme.md

     // a new profile will be created from defaults, options
     // or an exsting profile will be loaded from disk

-    // creates a new proof of space based on pledge size await node.createPledge()
+    // creates a new proof of space await node.createProof()

     // joins the network as a peer await node.join()